Stand Mixer: Why does my stand mixer leak oil?

 Under normal service conditions, the mixer will not require lubrication for many years.
 The gearbox contains 6 ounces of Benalene 930-2 grease.
 If you see oil dripping from the planetary gear drip ring, the grease is breaking down and it needs to be replaced.

-Find out five tips and techniques to help get the most out of your stand mixer.
+Use the advice and tips in these articles and videos to get the most out of your stand mixer.